xiel/use-location-state/README.md

 ## Router Integration

-We plan to provide easy-to-use integrations with most popular routers (WIP).
+We plan to provide easy-to-use integrations for all major routers.

-At the moment we only provide integrations for:
+At the moment we provide integrations for: (*more routers soon - work in progress*)

 ## react-router